Technical Assistance Programme

-Caribbean Export and Caribbean Development Bank – Partnering for Success
+Caribbean Export, Caribbean Development Bank and European Union – Partnering for Success

 The onset of the 2020 global pandemic changed the landscape for business for ever.
 In the Caribbean businesses have had to rethink how they operate, pivot, upskill and retool to survive.
-In response to the COVID-19 pandemic, Caribbean Export has provided a range a range of assistance to CARIFORUM firms to help mitigate the impact.
+In response to the COVID-19 pandemic, Caribbean Export in collaboration with the European Union has provided a range a range of assistance to CARIFORUM firms to help mitigate the impact.
 Caribbean Export is enhancing its support through partnering with the Caribbean Development Bank (CDB) with the implementation of a technical assistance programme that includes financial assistance and a suite of online training to build the capacity of participating firms.

 Technical Assistance Grants